-The car parks at the 40 Anzac Street site will be replaced with car parks on the Gasometer site.
+The car parks at the 40 Anzac Street site will be replaced by the new car parks at Toka Puia on the Gasometer site.

-Until early-mid 2021, 40 Anzac Street will remain as a public car park to ensure there is plenty of parking during the Hurstmere Road transformation.
-By that time, the new Gasometer car park will have opened and be serving retail and commercial visitors to Takapuna's centre.
+40 Anzac Street will remain as a public car park through 2021 to ensure there is plenty of parking during the Hurstmere Road transformation.

 Why aren’t you keeping car parking on the Anzac Street site?